WhenTheSUNdreams/WhenTheSUNdreams/README.md

 - These people are cool, check them out NOW!!

 Planning to completely remake readme's on this account and [@FOOLSLULLABY](https://github.com/FOOLSLULLABY).

+#
 >
 This is just an extended DOs and DONTs for now.

 >
 **Do NOT call me 1 eggs, please, makes me uncomfortable. even as a joke.**
 - *I am a 1x fictkin, and would prefer if doubles don't interact unless we are CLOSE friends.*

+#

+**IWEC; proshippers.**
+> Fiction affects *MY* reality, due to how I present myself and how my brain works.
+In general, i prefer only CLOSE friends talk about ships entirely.
+Please don't mistake this for hating you bunch!
 >
 ![IMG_7564](https://github.com/user-attachments/assets/4eec1617-17ab-4118-aae2-aa6d6be6536d)
 >